AdamDawi/Uni-schedule/README.md

 ### Main Screen
 - **Schedule Integration:** Connect with the university's schedule system by providing your unique schedule link.

-- **Horizontal Pager View:** Display your class schedule in a horizontal pager, making it easy to swipe through your weekly classes.
+- **Horizontal Pager View:** Display your class schedule in a [horizontal pager](#animations), making it easy to swipe through your weekly classes.

+- **Custom Layout:** Classes are visually arranged in a [custom layout](#animations) according to their time slots and duration, providing a clear and organized view of your schedule.

 - **Live Time Indicator:** A red line dynamically shows the current time on your schedule.